 Rub on Natural Aloe Vera

 Grab a hold of these succulent leaves to relieve some of your pain and redness from sunburn.
-Inside aloe vera leaves, you will find the clear gel that relieves sunburn, moisturizes and softens the skin, and supports wound healing.
+Inside aloe vera leaves, you will find the clear gel that relieves sunburn, moisturizes and softens the skin, and supports wound healing. [tweet_quote]Use natural aloe vera instead of the store bought kind, which is often riddled with unnecessary chemicals and colors.[/tweet_quote]

 Be aware that many aloe vera gel varieties sold in stores contain additional chemicals, so aloe vera gel straight from the plant works best.
 Growing aloe vera is actually perfect for those without a green thumb, as it thrives on neglect!